apache/apisix/docs/en/latest/internal/testing-framework.md

 ### Executing Shell Commands

 It is possible to execute shell commands while writing tests in test-nginx for APISIX.
 We expose this feature via `exec` code block.
-The `stdout` of the executed process can be captured via `response_body` code block and `stderr` (if any) can be captured by filtering error.log through `grep_error_log`.
+The `stdout` of the executed process can be captured via `response_body` code block.
+When the command failed, the `stderr` will be logged in `error` level so we can capture it by filtering error.log.
 Here is an example:

 ```
 === TEST 1: check exec stdout